Aesfrost/ZPIC_OmpSs2/README.md

 ## Output
 The same file used to set the parameters of the simulation defines the ouput files and the frequency of the output (in terms of simulation iterations).

+### ZDF Format
+Like the original ZPIC, both serial and pure OmpSs-2 versions supports the ZDF file format.
+For more information, please visit the [ZDF repository](https://github.com/ricardo-fonseca/zpic/tree/master/zdf).

+In the future, all the versions will have support for this file format.

+### CSV Format
-By default, the ZPIC produce the following maps (every 50 iterations):
+Besides the ZDF files, ZPIC can produce .csv files (delimiter = ";") for the following parameters:
-- Charge (for each particle type)
+- Charge map (for each particle type)
 - Eletric field magnitude
 - Magnetic field magnitude

-Also, ZPIC monitors the EM fields' energy and particles' energy.
+- EM fields' energy

-All output files are in the .csv format with ";" as delimiter.
+- Particles' energy

 ## Compilation and Execution
 ### OmpSs: